-The color of the Sinai Gray seems to change subtly by the age.
-Last time, when I made Merkava IV, Mr. Color No.60, RML gray 60%, and 340 field green 40%, I made it to green tone.
+The color of the Sinai Gray seems to change subtly by age.
+Last time, when I made Merkava IV, Mr. Color No.60, RML gray 60%, and 340 fields green 40%, I made it to a green tone.
 I like it quite a lot, but the relatively recent Israeli tanks are less yellowish and may be closer to gray, Mr. Color No. 60 RLM 02 was mixed with No. 321 light brown and No. 13 neutral gray, I forgot the ratio about it, but I think that it was about 5: 4: 1.
-I made too much Sinai Gray….
+I made too much Sinai Gray…

-Hobby Boss’s Merkava, this kit is very labor intensive assembly.
+Hobby Boss’s Merkava, this kit is a very labor-intensive assembly.
 There were a couple of big problems, but the detail is fine and very good looking!!
 If you don’t take the time to assemble the caterpillar and the chain curtain, you will be able to complete it smoother.